 Does PetSmart Give Pet Vaccines?
+Store Facts & Care Tips

-One question many people have about PetSmart is, does PetSmart give pet vaccines?
-Pet vaccines are available, but it’s not PetSmart or their employees who are providing the vaccinations.
-Instead, it’s an independently run organization known as Banfield Pet Hospital that provides all the veterinary care your pet might need, including vaccines.
+One question that many people have about this company is: Does PetSmart give pet vaccines?
+Pet vaccines are indeed available at PetSmart, but PetSmart nor their employees provide the vaccinations.
+Instead, an independently run organization, Banfield Pet Hospital, provides all the veterinary care that a pet might need, including vaccines.

-You can go to PetSmart to vaccinate your pet if they have a Banfield Pet Hospital at your local PetSmart retail location.
-If they don’t, you will have to take your pet to a local vet for their vaccinations.
-Want to discover more about PetSmart, Banfield Pet Hospital, and their valuable pet services?
+This means you can go to your local PetSmart retail location to vaccinate your pet if it has a Banfield Pet Hospital there.
+If it doesn’t, you will have to take your pet to a local vet for their vaccinations.
+Do you want to learn more about PetSmart and Banfield Pet Hospital and their valuable pet services?
 If yes, read on!

-Which Pets Can be Vaccinated at PetSmart?
+Which Pets Can Be Vaccinated at PetSmart?

 Banfield only offers vaccinations to the most common pets, including dogs, cats, and ferrets.
 For most other animals, you would need to visit a vet who specializes in exotic animals to get your pet vaccinated.
 To find out if your PetSmart has one at its location, you can use Banfield’s helpful online location finder.

-What Pets Need to be Vaccinated Most?
+What Pets Need to Be Vaccinated Most?

 Humans keep a lot of animals as pets, it’s true.
 From dogs and cats to ferrets, mice, hamsters, snakes, birds, pigs, horses, chimpanzees, and even tigers and bears, many of these animals can and should be vaccinated, especially for rabies.
 Rabies is a disease that affects all mammals and can be spread from one species to another, even humans.

 Most people have dogs and cats as pets, and we know both need their vaccinations.
 For other pets, however, it’s a matter of circumstances.
 For example, parrots and other birds can be vaccinated for polyomavirus, but it’s not necessary in many situations.
-Many people own ferrets, and, in some places, they must have their ferrets vaccinated under state law.
+Many people own ferrets, and in some places, they must have their ferrets vaccinated under state law.

-Do Indoor Pets Need to be Vaccinated?
+Do Indoor Pets Need to Be Vaccinated?

-Many pet parents are under the false impression that, since their pet stays inside the house at all times, they don’t need to have their pet immunized.
+Many pet parents are under the false impression that since their pet stays inside the house at all times, they don’t need to have their pet immunized.
 However, that couldn’t be further from the truth, as indoor pets can be exposed to dangerous diseases.

 For example, cats, dogs, and ferrets are well-known for sneaking out of the house at any opportunity.
 A quick run-in with another mammal (or their poop) and your pet could come home with rabies or several other, often deadly, diseases.
 Bats, rats, and mice can enter your home and come in contact with your pet inside.